 Ready Writing, Coach: April Phillips Contestants write expository compositions.
 They are given a choice between two prompts, each an excerpt from literature, publications (past and present), or speeches.
 Expository writing explains, proves, or explores a topic in a balanced way, allowing the argument and the evidence given to be the deciding factor in the paper.
 Descriptive or narrative passages may be used to illustrate or reinforce an idea or point, but they must be clearly subservient or incidental to the purpose of exposition.
 The composition is judged on interest (60%), organization (30%), and correctness of style (10%).

-Social Studies, Coach: Tony Fredrickson The purpose of the Social Studies Contest is to challenge high school students to read widely and deeply in the areas of social studies.
+Social Studies, Coach: Roger White The purpose of the Social Studies Contest is to challenge high school students to read widely and deeply in the areas of social studies.
 Particularly, students will be required to: (1) expand and apply their understanding of the nature of geography and the physical setting of the earth to physical and cultural environments.
 (2) expand and apply their understanding of the governmental systems.
-(3) expand and apply their understanding of historical trends, movements and eras, the impact and significant of time and place, cause and effect, and change over time.
+(3) expand and apply their understanding of historical trends, movements and eras, the impact and significance of time and place, cause and effect, and change over time.

 Journalism Events, Coach: Stephanie Strange

 Headline: 45 minute contest.
 Test material shall consist of a fact sheet from which participants will read six short articles and write prescribed headlines for each.